 2. What are you going to do with the things you don’t want to bring?

-Then, you’ll have some things suitable for gifting or donation.
-Find a donation center and determine what they’ll take, and when they’ll take it.
+With these items, find donation centers that will take the items you want to donate.
 Many centers have specific receiving hours.
 If you need help transporting anything, plan ahead and make arrangements early as these facilities are often limited in resources and it can take some time for them to schedule a pick-up.

 If you have items to sell, decide how you’d like to go about it.
 Facebook Marketplace, Craigslist, or eBay are good online options.
 Offline, you could have a garage sale or head to a consignment shop to have them sold on your behalf.
 Selling items can also take time so allow yourself enough for this process.